unlcn0wn/ghactions-test/README.md

 ### Step 3：
 With telegram connected, you should have the IFTTT bot - @IFTTT in your telegram.

-Create a channel/group and add IFTTT bot as administrator [link](https://help.ifttt.com/hc/en-us/articles/360003121113-How-to-get-started-using-IFTTT-with-Telegram)
+Create a channel/group and add IFTTT bot as administrator. [-Guide-](https://help.ifttt.com/hc/en-us/articles/360003121113-How-to-get-started-using-IFTTT-with-Telegram)

 Proceed to connect channel/group to IFTTT.
 You may follow instructions from IFTTT bot or refer to above link to see how to connect channel/group.